 |5% to <85%||“normal” weight|

 From 2015 to 2016,

-Simply put, obesity is caused by eating more calories than you burn in daily activity and exercise.
-Over time, these extra calories add up, making you gain weight.
+Eating more calories than you burn in daily activity and exercise — on a long-term basis — can lead to obesity.
+Over time, these extra calories add up and cause weight gain.

-Common causes of obesity include:
+Common specific causes of obesity include:

 - genetics, which can affect how your body processes food into energy and how fat is stored